iPhone lost or stolen? What to do

 3. Erase iPhone

-If your iPhone happens to be in another bag or in the pants of the person next to you, then option 1 may be able to bail you out, this will feature makes your iPhone make a short “pling” sound so you can be sure it is not near you.
-If the iPhone is really lost then it is best to turn on “lost mode.
-In this process, the iPhone will display a notification where you can put a phone number or email address (other than your iCloud email) so the finder of the iPhone can contact you.
-If this yields nothing and you want all your data deleted then choose option number 3.
+If your iPhone happens to be in another bag or in the pants of the person next to you, Option 1 may help you out.
+This feature lets your iPhone play a loud sound even when it’s on silent, so you can check if it’s nearby.
+If the iPhone is really lost, it’s best to turn on “lost mode.
+This will cause the iPhone to display a notification where you can enter a phone number or email address (other than your iCloud address) so the finder of the iPhone can contact you.
+If this yields nothing and you want all your data erased, choose option number 3.
 This will erase all data from the phone.
-The iPhone is usable by NO ONE after enabling option 2 or 3.
-Only those in possession of your iCloud email address and corresponding password can unlock the iPhone.
-Apple has built this completely tight and there are no hacks or tricks by which the blockade can be circumvented.
-So always make sure you set a good password for your iCloud email that is not obvious (i.e. not your name, date of birth, things with 123 and so on).

 3. Changing passwords a declaration